yaypm/davis-server/README.md

 Application Server - 0000001 can be renamed Application Server One.

 You will find a placeholder configuration near the bottom of the [config.js](https://github.com/Dynatrace/davis-server/blob/master/demo/config.sample.js) you downloaded in a previous set.
 The name should be the same as what you see in Dynatrace.
-Audible and visual as used automatically when creating the response.
+Audible and visual are used automatically when creating the response.
 The aliases array is used to help match a received input.
 Typically this would be useful when attempting to match a spoken phrase with an entity found in Dynatrace.
 For example, you may have an application named easyTravel.
 However, Alexa and Watson will hear that as easy travel.
 Having easy travel in the alias array would help match that phrase with the appropriate entity.

 ````javascript